cyrilou242/cyrilou242.github.io/_posts/2024-09-08-cs50-game-with-libgdx-0-pong.markdown

 - At that point, we’ll want to add sound effects for when the ball hits paddles and walls, and for when a point is scored.
 - Lastly, we’ll display the score on the screen so that the players don’t have to remember it during the game.

-## pong-0 (“The Day-0 Update”) + pong-1 (“The Low-Res Update”)
+## pong-0 ("The Day-0 Update") + pong-1 ("The Low-Res Update")
-- pong-0 simply prints “Hello Pong!” exactly in the center of the screen.
+- pong-0 simply prints "Hello Pong!" exactly in the center of the screen.
 This is not incredibly exciting, but it does showcase how to use LÖVE2D’s most important functions moving forward.
 - pong-1 exhibits the same behavior as pong-0, but with much blurrier text.

 Contrary to `Love2D`, these two steps are performed together because using a viewport is